Inclusive Pedagogy Academy

-The mission of the Inclusive Pedagogy Academy is to empower faculty to maximize student learning and achievement by working with faculty to enact inclusive teaching approaches across all disciplines.
-The goals of the group are as follows:
+The mission of the Inclusive Pedagogy Academy is to empower faculty to maximize student learning and achievement by working with instructors to enact inclusive pedagogy approaches across all disciplines.

-- Critically engage with, and modify, one’s courses to infuse inclusive pedagogical practices, paying attention to syllabi creation, choice of readings, pedagogy, and/or approach in framing the various identities of those who have created milestones within one’s academic discipline
+- Critically engage with and modify courses to infuse inclusive pedagogical practices, paying attention to syllabi creation, choice of readings, pedagogy and/or approach in framing the various identities of those who have created milestones within an academic discipline

 - Embed co-curricular student engagement within course requirements

-- Envision the challenges and possibilities for diversity and inclusion within one’s field to consider how learning outcomes can align with intercultural competencies in order to assist student achievement in their careers
+- Envision the challenges and possibilities for diversity and inclusion within a field to consider how learning outcomes can align with intercultural competencies in order to assist student achievement in their careers

-- Mentoring and consulting opportunities from both peers and students in curricular redesign
+- Mentor and/or consult with peers and students in curricular design

-- Reflect on one’s own positionality, as well as how privilege and oppression may function within the classroom and metrics for assessment
+- Reflect on positionality, as well as how privilege and oppression may function within the classroom and metrics for assessment

 - Create guidelines for departmental pedagogical approaches that are inclusive of diverse populations with the objective of increased academic achievement and retention of marginalized communities

 - Provide training and guidance for participants invested in changing the curriculum

 The academy will result in concrete products (e.g., revised course syllabus, policy documents and resources) to facilitate inclusivity in a participant's course that can also be used to demonstrate teaching effectiveness in annual reports and promotion/tenure dossiers.

 Successful academy completes will receive a $1,000 stipend.

 The CTLA Inclusive Pedagogy Academy is currently being reimagined and relaunched by three faculty who completed the inaugural Inclusive Pedagogy Academy and began sharing inclusive pedagogy within their respective colleges.